‘The Walking Dead’ Spoilers: Will The Lie Change Daryl And Carol’s Relationship?

 However, it seems that is about to change.
 A sneak peek of tonight’s episode reveals Carol will be on a mission to speak with Morgan.
 Marching toward The Kingdom, she slays walkers with street signs from trees without batting an eyelash.
 Once she is inside the gate, Carol demands to see Morgan and begins asking him questions.

 It isn’t yet known what caused Carol to change and to realize that something is wrong.
-Did she know Daryl was lying, but didn’t confront him for some reason?
+Did she know Daryl was lying but didn’t confront him for some reason?
 Did the revelation come after Dixon left?
 Did something else happen that caused Carol’s brain to flip a switch and get out of her funk?
 What is important is that it appears that the old Carol might be back.
 So, what is going to happen when she finds out that Daryl lied to her?
 Will it change their relationship?
 Digital Spy had this same question and asked Norman Reedus about the Daryl/Carol storyline.

 “I’ve thought about this – I think she’s going to go, ‘Man, I knew you were lying.’
 I think she knows him so well, she’s going to say, ‘I just let you lie.'”